natecook1000/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

         with replacement: (Regex<R.RegexOutput>.Match) throws -> Replacement
     ) rethrows -> Self where Replacement.Element == Element

-    /// Returns a new collection in which all occurrences of a sequence matching
+    /// Returns a new collection in which all matches for the given regex
-    /// the given regex are replaced by another collection.
+    /// are replaced, using the given closure to create the replacement.
+    ///
     /// - Parameters:
-    ///   - regex: A regex describing the sequence to replace.
+    ///   - regex: The collection to to search for and replace.
-    ///   - maxReplacements: A number specifying how many occurrences of the
+    ///   - maxReplacements: A number specifying how many occurrences of `regex`
-    ///   sequence matching `regex` to replace.
-Default is `Int.max`.
+    ///     to replace.
     ///   - replacement: A closure that receives the full match information,
     ///     including captures, and returns a replacement collection.
-    /// - Returns: A new collection in which all occurrences of subsequence
+    /// - Returns: A new collection in which all matches for `regex` are replaced
-    /// matching `regex` are replaced by `replacement`. public func replacing<R: RegexComponent, Replacement: Collection>(
+    ///   by the result of calling `replacement`. public func replacing<R: RegexComponent, Replacement: Collection>(
         _ regex: R,
         maxReplacements: Int = .max,
         with replacement: (Regex<R.RegexOuput>.Match) throws -> Replacement
     ) rethrows -> Self where Replacement.Element == Element

-    /// Replaces all occurrences of the sequence matching the given regex with
+    /// Replaces all matches for the given regex in this collection,  using the
-    /// a given collection.
+    /// given closure to create the replacement.
+    ///
     /// - Parameters:
-    ///   - regex: A regex describing the sequence to replace.
+    ///   - regex: The collection to to search for and replace.
-    ///   - maxReplacements: A number specifying how many occurrences of the
+    ///   - maxReplacements: A number specifying how many occurrences of `regex`
-    ///   sequence matching `regex` to replace.
-Default is `Int.max`.
+    ///     to replace.
     ///   - replacement: A closure that receives the full match information,
     ///     including captures, and returns a replacement collection. public mutating func replace<R: RegexComponent, Replacement: Collection>( _ regex: R,
         maxReplacements: Int = .max,